Feeling sick? Read the latest healthy and safety guidelines.

 Urban Crew members are responsible for a three-hour shift once a week where they help maintain a friendly and welcoming atmosphere in Urban Lounge.
 They also help students use the AV equipment to watch movies, TV, or play video games as well as sign-out equipment for playing pool, table tennis, Foosball and board games.

-If you are interested in being part of the Urban Crew, keep an eye out for postings on our social media channels and your email when the applications become open.
+If you are interested in being part of the Urban Crew, keep an eye out for postings on our social media channels and your email when the applications become open (typically in September).

 The University of Toronto work-study program provides students with an opportunity to gain meaningful work experience by working part-time on campus and is open to all full-time undergraduate students, both domestic and international.